ZachHandley/AppwriteUtils/packages/appwrite-utils-cli/README.md

 ### Changelog

+- 0.0.36: Made it update collections by default, sometimes you gotta do what you gotta do
+- 0.0.35: Added update collection if it exists and permissions or such are different (`documentSecurity` and `enabled`), also added a check for `fetch failed` errors to retry them with recursion, not sure how well that will work out, but we're gonna try it!
+It will still fail after 5 tries, but hopefully that gives Appwrite some time to figure it's stuff out
+- 0.0.34: Fixed the `bin` section of the package.json, apparently you can't use `node` to run it
 - 0.0.33: Fixed `idMappings`, if you are importing data and use the `idMappings` functionality, you can set a `fieldToSet` based on the value of a `sourceField` in the current imported items data (whether it's in the final data or the original), in order to match another field in another collection.
 So if you had a store, and it had items and the items have a Region ID for instance.
 You can then, in your regionId of the items, setup an `idMapping` that will allow you to map the value of the `targetField` based on the value of the `targetFieldToMatch` in the `targetCollection`.
 Sounds complex, but it's very useful.
 Like psuedo-relationship resolution, without the relationships.
 - 0.0.29: If you use the `description` variable in an attribute and collection, it'll add that description to the generated schemas.
 This assumes you have `zod-to-openpi`
 - 0.0.275: THINGS ARE NOW IN TYPESCRIPT WOOHOO.
 No but for reaal, super happy to report that everything has been converted to TypeScript, just way too many changes, I hope you enjoy it!